-Sugar Metabolism in the Body In order to understand how the above mentioned physical symptoms develop it is important that you understand a little about glucose metabolism in the body.
+In order to understand how the above mentioned physical symptoms develop it is important that you understand a little about glucose metabolism in the body.
 Our bodies immediately convert foods high in refined sugar, white flour or starch to blood sugar or glucose.
 As the blood sugar levels rises above normal levels, the pancreas pumps out extra insulin to meet the overload and to clear the excess of blood sugar.

 An alcoholic that is also hypoglycemic has an over sensitized pancreas, which stimulates an over production of insulin.
 This causes an excessive removal of blood sugar, driving down blood sugar levels below normal.
 It is at this time that physical symptoms result as described throughout this discussion.
 Over time this physical stress affects the adrenal glands as they to pump out excessive amounts of epinephrine (a hormone) in an effort to prevent further insulin shock..
 This results in increased severity of the symptoms of hypoglycemia, resulting in increased to cravings for sugar (alcohol, refined flour, candy, etc.).

 Now a true "catch 22" has been put into motion.
 Unless the alcoholic/hypoglycemic patient uses the micro-nutrients to reduce the cravings for alcohol, they will likely return to drinking for the temporary boosts in blood sugar, and the relief of symptoms that accompany hypoglycemia.

 HOW DO I CONTROL HYPOGLYCEMIA?